 - hold gun owners accountable for the safekeeping of their guns.
 Some sort of minimum standard of safety – maybe a locked door or a safe – could be required for storage purposes.
 Those not in compliance could be held liable for what happens if the guns are stolen or used without permission.

 - hold gun owners partially responsible for crimes using their weapons if they gave access or permission to the perpetrator.
 We may all have a right to own guns, but no one has an unrestricted right to lend it to someone else.
-A right to own guns should mean a responsibility to ensure they are not used illegally.
+A right to own guns should mean a responsibility to ensure they are not used to cause harm.

 - Require better records for gun purchases: